TheRenegadeCoder/SnakeMD/README.md

 ## Paragraphs

-Paragraphs are the most basic feature of any markdown file.
+Paragraphs are the most basic feature of any Markdown file.
 As a result, they are very easy to create using SnakeMD.

 *SnakeMD Source*